 Arhlene A. Flowers joined Ithaca College in 2006 as an assistant professor and was promoted to associate professor in August 2012 and to full professor in August 2020.
-She teaches in the Integrated Marketing Communications Program in the Department of Strategic Communication.
+She teaches in the Advertising, Public Relations, and Marketing Communications Program (formerly Integrated Marketing Communications) in the Department of Strategic Communication.
 Her book, Global Writing for Public Relations, was published by Routledge, a global publisher of academic books, journals, and online resources in the humanities and social sciences.
-She also has written book chapters, academic articles and industry trade articles on communication and public relations topics.
+Currently, she is working on a co-authored book on case studies.
+She also has written book chapters, academic articles, and industry trade articles on communication and public relations topics.

 She has extensive public relations and marketing experience on both the agency and corporate sides.
 She can help students learn how to help organizations launch new products and services, revitalize existing ones, reach new markets, overcome crises and marketing challenges, and enhance awareness among shareholders.